 Again, we turn to Peter Block to articulate the shared responsibilities in a collaborative consulting process.
-These apply for internal or external consultants.
+These apply to internal or external consultants.

-Decision making comes from the consultant and client engaging in shared discussions, negotiations and agreements.
-There is a mutual desire to come to consensus, based on the belief that the consultant and client both benefit from each other’s knowledge and wisdom.
+Decision-making comes from the consultant and client engaging in shared discussions, negotiations, and agreements.
+There is a mutual desire to come to a consensus, based on the belief that the consultant and client both benefit from each other’s knowledge and wisdom.

-In a collaborative consultation, both are responsible to identify new learning, that is, new knowledge, skills and abilities gained in the project, as well as new ways of looking at things and making assumptions about them.
+In a collaborative consultation, both are responsible for identifying new learning, that is, new knowledge, skills, and abilities gained in the project, as well as new ways of looking at things and making assumptions about them.
 Learning comes from continued reflection on their mutual dialogue and on the rich experiences in the project.